rulgamer03/C/homework/finalproject/README.md

 ## Project plan
 The tasks of my project will be:
-* **Patient scheduling**: In order to do a patient scheduling we need the name of the patient, the hour, the day, the doctor's office will he/she attended (I decide to use numbers) and the reason (Example:  headache), and save it in a .txt file.
+* **Patient scheduling**: In order to do a patient scheduling we need the name of the patient, the hour, the day, the doctor's office will he/she attended (I decide to use numbers) and the reason (Example:  headache) and save it in a .txt file.